All Episodes

 My husband and I have talked about this a month and a half ago.

-But but they are definitely wanting Mitt Romney, and I'm telling you, most of us really conservative people out here in the West don't.
+And I'm telling you, most of us really conservative people out here in the West don't.

-He's a Republican political establishment person, and he I don't think he can beat Barack Obama when it comes down to it.
+He's a Republican political establishment person, and I don't think he can beat Barack Obama when it comes down to it.

-Well, he is the front runner right now in any way you measure it.
+Well, he is the frontrunner right now in any way you measure it.

 Polling data, money raised, fundraising, all that.

-Jeb Bush of the Bushies just sent out a letter encouraging everybody to support Huntsman.
+Jeb Bush, a brother of George W. Bush, Jeb Bush of the Bushies, just sent out a letter encouraging everybody to support Huntsman.

 But Mitch decided not to get in the race, so they had to hustle and find somebody else.